viper12358/Vigenere/README.md

 # Vigenere
-Vigenere Cipher implementation in C
+Vigenere Cipher implementation in C:
-Simple Vigenere cipher in C

 I have to throw this online since other code I found only were inadequate:
 1. They didn't take into account special characters
 2. Upper and lower case plaintext has different ciphertext